Fetchinator7/Video-Upload-Editor/README.md

 ### Customizing the users

-You can also customize/add to the uploading user's name radio button(s) by adding a `users.json` file in the root directory with this structure:
+You can also customize/add to the uploading user's name radio button(s) by adding a `users.json` file in the src directory with this structure:

 ```json
 {